Henry IV of England: Early life

 Henry was born at Bolingbroke Castle, in Lincolnshire, to John of Gaunt and Blanche of Lancaster.
 His epithet "Bolingbroke" was derived from his birthplace.
-Gaunt was the third son of King Edward III.
+Gaunt was the third surviving son of King Edward III.
 Blanche was the daughter of the wealthy royal politician and nobleman Henry, Duke of Lancaster.
 Gaunt enjoyed a position of considerable influence during much of the reign of his own nephew, King Richard II.
 Henry's elder sisters were Philippa, Queen of Portugal, and Elizabeth, Duchess of Exeter.
-His younger half-sister Katherine, Queen of Castile, was Gaunt's daughter with his second wife, Constance of Castile.
-Henry also had four half-siblings born to Katherine Swynford, originally his sisters' governess, then his father's longstanding mistress and later third wife.
-These illegitimate (but later legitimized) children were given the surname Beaufort.
+He also had five younger half-siblings: a sister, Catherine, later Queen of Castile, born of John of Gaunt's second marriage to Constance of Castile and four children born to Gaunt's mistress, Katherine Swynford.
+Swynford was originally the governess to Henry's sisters and later became his father's third wife.
+Her children were later legitimised and were given the surname Beaufort.

 Henry's relationship with his stepmother Katherine Swynford was amicable, but his relationship with the Beauforts varied.
 In his youth, he seems to have been close to all of them, but rivalries with Henry and Thomas Beaufort caused trouble after 1406.
 Ralph Neville, 4th Baron Neville, married Henry's half-sister Joan Beaufort.
 Neville remained one of his strongest supporters, and so did his eldest half-brother John Beaufort, even though Henry revoked Richard II's grant to John of a marquessate.
 Katherine Swynford's son from her first marriage, Thomas, was another loyal companion.
 Thomas Swynford was Constable of Pontefract Castle, where Richard II is said to have died.